ember-intl/ember-intl/docs/ember-intl/src/docs/quickstart.md

 └── translations
 ```

-When you run the app, `@ember-intl/vite` won't automatically load the translation files.
+When you run the app, you will see that `@ember-intl/vite` doesn't automatically load the translation files.
 You will manually load them in [4.
 Set up ember-intl - v2 apps](#4-set-up-ember-intl-v2-apps).

 ## 2. Define translations {#2-define-translations}